 Division 4 — Other staff of the licensing authority

-15. Delegation and authorisation by the Director
+15. Director may delegate etc.

 (1) The Director, by an instrument in writing signed personally by the Director and either generally or as otherwise provided by that instrument, may —

-(a) delegate to an inspector or other officer appointed pursuant to section 14 any of the functions of the Director under this Act other than this power of delegation;
+(a) delegate to an inspector or other officer appointed pursuant to section 14 any of the functions of the Director under this Act other than this power of delegation; and